 Like most American chain restaurants, TGI Friday’s offers a wide variety of dishes that range from wings, burgers, and pasta to chicken and steak.
-They also have a full bar and offer free chips and salsa if you sign up on their website, which you’ll want to avoid if you’re eating low-carb.

 However, if you’re traveling or you find yourself in a social obligation where TGI Friday’s is your only option for food, then there are a couple of ways to make it work.
 Here’s how.

 Before you visit any casual chain restaurant or fast food places, keep in mind that the quality of food won’t be nearly as good as what you can buy at the health food store.